bloominstituteoftechnology/node-db-challenge/README.md

 ## Minimum Viable Product

+**NOTE** There is no boilerplate for you for this project.
+You will need to take the steps necessary for creating this project from scratch.
+Start by initializing your project with a `package.json` file and go from there.

+- [ ] A `project` can contain multiple actions and has:
+  - [ ] a unique Id.
+  - [ ] a name.
+  - [ ] a description.
+  - [ ] a flag that indicates if the project is complete or not.
+- [ ] An `action` belongs to only one project.
+An action has:
+  - [ ] a unique id.
+  - [ ] a description of what needs to be done.
+  - [ ] a notes column to add additional information.
+  - [ ] a flag that indicates if the action has been completed.

+Feel free to name the tables and fields anything you want. **Add relationships** as you see fit.

+### Tasks

+- [ ] Build the database and tables using knex migrations. **Seeding is not needed**.
 - [ ] Build the API with the following endpoints:

   - [ ] POST for adding projects.